v-fearam/msbuild-examples/Test.README.md

 </Project>
 ```

-Our test arrangement will be the indication to build this msbuild file.
+Our test arrangement will be the indication to build this MSBuild file.

 ```csharp
  //Arrage